-1 In certain instances, Total Contributions Paid to Date may exceed Capital Committed as certain partnerships may call fees outside of commitment and most partnerships reserve a limited right to recycle capital and/or recall distributions.
+In certain instances, Total Contributions Paid to Date may exceed Capital Committed as certain partnerships may call fees outside of commitment and most partnerships reserve a limited right to recycle capital and/or recall distributions.
 2 Unfunded Commitment amounts are an approximation due to the inclusion of recallable distributions.

-3 The Net IRR calculation was performed by Meketa Investment Group.
-Total Program, Partnership, and Vintage Year IRRs are net of fees, expenses, and carried interest for each partnership.
+&lt;sup>3 The Net IRR calculations were performed by Meketa Investment Group.
+Total Program IRR is net of fees, expenses, and carried interest for each partnership but gross of Meketa Investment Group fees.

-4 The Inv.
-Multiple calculation was performed by Meketa Investment Group.
-Total Program, Partnership, and Vintage Year Inv.
-Multiples are net of partnership fees.
+&lt;sup>4 The Inv.
+Multiple calculations were performed by Meketa Investment Group.
+Total Program Inv.
+Multiple is net of fees, expenses, and carried interest for each partnership but gross of Meketa Investment Group fees.